nehaachar/Multi_Modal_Rag_Agent/README.md

-# Multi-Modal RAG Agent 🤖
+# RAG Agent 🤖

-A Retrieval-Augmented Generation (RAG) system that processes PDF documents with text, tables, and images, then provides intelligent answers using LLMs and semantic search.
+A Retrieval-Augmented Generation (RAG) system that processes PDF documents with text then provides intelligent answers using LLMs and semantic search.

 <img width="569" height="312" alt="{5A518BE8-E4A7-4957-8153-8A67EBEC1CF7}" src="https://github.com/user-attachments/assets/2e095fbd-0363-4aa2-b49f-e3979e903868" />